macho-catt/100-days-of-code/log.md

 **Thoughts:** Mostly done with the drum machine project.
 I just need to add a css change on the drum pads when pressed, and to add the volume slider component.
 It seems that for a lot of these projects, constructing the HTML and CSS takes a lot of time.
 I might need to incorporate SCSS soon to make my life easier.

+### Day 16: June 9, 2021
+#####

+**Today's Progress**: Finished drum machine

+**Thoughts:** Finished the drum machine project.
+I incorporated keyboard events, changing the style of the buttons when clicked, and adjusting the volume via the volume-slider component.
+Incorporating the keyboard events was interesting, because I needed to set up event listeners on first render.
+However, since I was using the state for power to decide if a button click should play an audio, it was taking the initial state of the power and not changing it.
+At first I tried to make useEffect depend on the power state; however, that would mean the event listeners would be setup each time the power state changes.
+So I used useRef to keep track of power, and used that in my conditional so that I can keep track of the state without having to trigger a new render.
+I also used useRef for changing the styles on button press, to prevent multiple renders on consecutive button presses.
+Before when I used useRef in the clock project, I didn't really understand it fully.
+But now, I think I have a better grasp for its use case.

+Shoutout to the guy who created the audio files I used for the project.
+I will link his work below.

+**Link to database of quotes:** [Audio](https://sampleswap.org/)

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**